wieniek/MovieViewer/README.md

-# Week 1 Project: Flicks
+# CodePath Course Week 1 Project: Flicks

 **MovieViewer** is a movies app using the [The Movie Database API]()(http://docs.themoviedb.apiary.io/#).